Prior Lake Spousal Maintenance Attorneys

 Spousal maintenance can be one of the most bitterly debated parts of a divorce.
-At Julius & White Law, our Prior Lake spousal maintenance attorneys represent parties seeking or contesting maintenance.
+At Julius Law Offices, our Prior Lake spousal maintenance attorneys represent parties seeking or contesting maintenance.
 We understand both sides of the issue and can argue for your rights.
 Our lawyers’ comprehensive knowledge of Minnesota family law allows us to assess cases and determine whether there are exceptions.

 Will You Pay Or Receive Maintenance?